lulkaorg/paladle/README.md

   4. Guessing the VGS input keys by the VGS command output
   5. Guessing the talent of a Champion based on the talent description

-All Champions are currently only available in categories 1 and 2.
-More Champions will be added to categories 3 and 5 over time.

 There will also be more categories in the future!

 ## Planned categories & features